 Strategic Planning:

 DHIN has contracted with Gartner Consulting to facilitate our five year strategic planning session.
 We have been reaching out to solicit input from our stakeholders as part of the planning process.
-DHIN exist to serve Delawareans and it is important to hear what you have to say.
+DHIN exists to serve Delawareans and it is important to hear what you have to say.

 DHIN will solicit input from stakeholders as part of the work.
 We exist to serve you and it is important to hear what you need to say.